AKMHZJ/mini-framework/mini-framework/docs/README.md

 - *Data Binding:* Data binding is a mechanism that establishes a connection between the data in your application and the user interface.
 This allows changes in the data to automatically update the UI and vice versa.

+- *Event Listeners:* A javascript event listener is essentially a JavaScript function that waits for a specific event to occur and then executes a callback function to respond to that event.
+Event listeners and event handlers are often considered the same thing.
+However, in essence, they work together to respond to an event.

-Javascript event listeners allow you to execute code when the user clicks a button when he enters
+Javascript event listeners allow you to execute code when the user clicks a button when he enterss